hex-a-dec/horsa/README.md

 ![Version](https://img.shields.io/badge/release-1.0-yellow.svg)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://opensource.org/licenses/MIT)

 The Airspeed Horsa was a British military glider used during World War II.
-It was designed by the British manufacturer Airspeed Limited in response to a requirement from the British military for a large transport glider that could carry troops in support of airborne operations
+It was designed by the British manufacturer Airspeed Limited in response to a requirement from the British military for a large transport glider that could carry troops in support of airborne operations.

 Despite being a large and cumbersome aircraft, was well-liked by the troops who used it, especially during the Normandy landings in June 1944, where it played a crucial role.

 ## [+] Overview

-Horsa is a **webshell framework and command-control (C2)** made in #Python.
-The project is built around two core functionalities.
-Alternatively, the Python's wrapper can generate webshells in #ASP.NET or #PHP on fly or interact with agents deployed on target.
+Horsa is a **webshell framework and command-control (C2)** made in Python.
+The project is built around two core functions.
+Alternatively, the Python's wrapper can generate webshells in ASP.NET or PHP on fly or interact with agents deployed on targets.

-The content of the HTTP(S) communications between the wraper and a deployed webshell are #XOR encrypted and base64-encoded.
+The content of the HTTP(S) communications between the wraper and a deployed webshell is #XOR encrypted and base64-encoded.

 >[!WARNING]
->Note the user-agent (UA) and the XOR key can be configured through a custom command-line interface (CLI).
+>Note the user-agent (UA) and the XOR key can be configured through the custom command-line interface (CLI).

 The Horsa webshell's have **working but limited capabilities**, such as:
 - **command execution** through dangerous native functions (PHP) or cmd.exe built-in binary (ASPX)